wizardamigos/app/curriculum/lesson033/description.en.md

 ---
 {
-  "title": "Code Combat (Village Guard)",
+  "title": "Code Combat (Backwoods Standoff)", "duration": "3:28"
-  "duration": "4:51"
 }
 ---

-Practice a bit more.
+Learn how to scare off your enemies while you charge your mighty Cleave Attack!!!